Ime Udoka facts for kids

 2021–22 season

-On June 28, 2021, Udoka was hired as head coach of the Boston Celtics, replacing Brad Stevens, who was promoted to President of Basketball Operations earlier that month.
-Udoka became the franchise's sixth African-American head coach, as well as the first head coach of African origin in NBA history.
+On June 23, 2021, it was reported that the Boston Celtics had hired Udoka as their head coach, replacing Brad Stevens, who was promoted to President of Basketball Operations earlier that month.
+The hiring became official five days later.
+Stevens later stated that he hired Udoka as his own replacement as head coach since Udoka had "a great approachability."
+He became the franchise's sixth African-American head coach, as well as the first head coach of African origin in NBA history.

 Although the Celtics began the 2021–22 season with an 18–21 record, they began a turnaround in January and finished as the #2-seed in the Eastern Conference with a 51–31 record.
-The Celtics beat the Brooklyn Nets in a four-game sweep during the first round and then went on to beat the Milwaukee Bucks in seven games during the Eastern Conference Semifinals.
-In the Eastern Conference Finals against the Miami Heat, the Celtics won in seven games and made their first NBA Finals appearance since 2010.
-However, they lost to the Golden State Warriors in six games despite a 2–1 lead.
+During the turnaround, Udoka earned two Eastern Conference Coach of the Month awards, one in February and another for March and April.
+During the playoffs, the Celtics swept the Brooklyn Nets in the first round and then went on to beat the Milwaukee Bucks in seven games during the Eastern Conference Semifinals.
+The Celtics went on to defeat the Miami Heat in seven games during the Eastern Conference Finals to make their first NBA Finals appearance since 2010.
+However, the Celtics lost the 2022 NBA Finals to the Golden State Warriors in six games despite a 2–1 lead.

 2022–23 season

-On September 22, 2022, the Celtics suspended Udoka for the whole 2022–23 season for violating team policies.
+On September 22, 2022, the Celtics suspended Udoka for the entire 2022–23 season for violating team policies.
 He was disciplined for engaging in an improper intimate relationship with a female staff member.
 Although the Celtics initially believed the relationship was consensual, the woman later accused Udoka of making unwanted comments towards her.
-He issued an apology after being suspended but chose not to resign from his position due to the violation.
+He issued an apology after being suspended, but Udoka chose not to resign from his position due to the violation.
 Assistant coach Joe Mazzulla replaced Udoka as interim head coach.

 On February 16, 2023, Mazzulla was named the team's permanent head coach after leading the Celtics to a league-best 42–17 record at the NBA All-Star break, signaling the end of Udoka's tenure in Boston.